Quantitative Leveraged ETF Strategy

 Past Performance

 Past performance, whether actual or hypothetical, is not a reliable indicator of future performance.
-Live trading results may differ materially from backtested results.
+Future results, including any forward out-of-sample period, may differ materially from the backtested track shown on this page.

 Leveraged Instruments